FAQ — Frequently Asked Questions

 How long is a session?
 What is your schedule?

 Each session is 50 minutes long.
-I am currently available to see clients Tuesdays, Wednesdays, and Thursdays.
+I am currently available to see clients Mondays, Tuesday afternoons/evenings, and Wednesdays.
 Contact me to schedule an appointment at a time that is convenient for you.

 What will my first counseling session be like?